JanMiksovsky/blog/src/about.md

 ![Microsoft Mail 2.0 icon](/images/about/microsoftMail.png)

 The first commercial software project I worked on was [Microsoft Mail](https://en.wikipedia.org/wiki/Microsoft_Mail), an email app created at the dawn of mainstream corporate email adoption.
 I started as a program management intern in 1988, and eventually joined the company and worked on the project full time.
 I cut my teeth as a user interface designer on that project, and learned a great deal from my colleagues and our users.

+## Karel the Robot

+In high school I wrote an interpreter for the [Karel programming language](<https://en.wikipedia.org/wiki/Karel_(programming_language)>) so that teachers could use Richard Pattis' book _Karel the Robot: A Gentle Introduction to the Art of Programming_ in the school's computer science classes.
+While I'd been programming for a few years at that point, I think the interpreter and accompanying editor constituted the first app I ever wrote that other people used.

+The school had a connection to USENET, which was unusual for a high school at that time.
+I posted my Karel interpreter on the net.sources newsgroup, and some other schools picked up the interpreter for their own intro CS classes.
+Forty years later, I found my interpreter in a USENET archive and [posted it on GitHub](https://github.com/JanMiksovsky/karel).